 Harris Roach & Silverfish Killer Powder

-The 32-ounce aerosol which has deltamethrin as its active ingredient doesn’t stain.
-It contains boric acid, the most poisonous substance used in naturally killing cockroaches.
+In addition, the 32-ounce aerosol which has deltamethrin as its active ingredient doesn’t stain.
+Meanwhile, it contains boric acid, the most poisonous substance used in naturally killing cockroaches.
 It doesn’t emit any foul smell nor poisonous vapors.
-It can be applied indoors & outdoors in residential, commercial and industrial sites.
+Basically, the powder can be applied indoors & outdoors in residential, commercial and industrial sites.

-When the powder is applied in roach nests or wherever they may inhabit, the active component begins the poisoning process on insects, spreading rapidly and killing them.
-The content in the product can be used in cracks, small holes and hidden places such as beneath the sink and bathtub, etc.
+As expected, when the powder is applied in roach nests or wherever they may inhabit, the active component begins the poisoning process on insects, spreading rapidly and killing them.
+Therefore, the content in the product can be used in cracks, small holes and hidden places such as beneath the sink and bathtub, etc.

 Black Flag Cockroach Motel Trap